 In the Lives of Others

-Helena Třeštíková’s “timelapse cinema” at the retrospective of DOK.fest 2020
+Helena Třeštíková’s "timelapse cinema" at the homage 2021

 “You live and live and all of a sudden you are over sixty,” says Honza’s father, Petr, in PRIVATE UNIVERSE.
 What will the fair-haired boy who is just attempting his first, precarious steps look like as an adult?
 In her films, Helena Třeštíková delves deep into biographies, into private universes.
 The Czech director is a master of long-term studies, the masterstroke of documentary work.
 She once described her way of working as “timelapse” filmmaking.
 She often follows people over decades, collecting large amounts of material, which only take their final shape in the intricate montage when filming is over.